FyreX-opensource-design/labwc/README.md

 ### 1.1 What Is This?

-Labwc stands for Lab Wayland Compositor, where lab can mean any of the
+Quoted from upstream: Labwc stands for Lab Wayland Compositor, where lab can mean any of the
 following:

 - lightweight and *box-inspired